DigitalSlideArchive/DSA-WSI-DeID/docs/CUSTOMIZING.rst

 See the files following files for examples and additional comments about configuration options:

-* ``devops/wsi_deid/docker-compose.example.local.yml``: change the deployment environment, such as directories that are used and available memory. `View entire example docker-compose file <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/docker-compose.example.local.yml>`_.
+* `devops/wsi_deid/docker-compose.example.local.yml <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/docker-compose.example.local.yml>`_: change the deployment environment, such as directories that are used and available memory.
-* ``devops/wsi_deid/girder.local.conf``: change the run-time behavior, such as how label and macro images are redacted. `View entire example girder config file <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/girder.local.conf>`_.
+* `devops/wsi_deid/girder.local.conf <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/girder.local.conf>`_: change the run-time behavior, such as how label and macro images are redacted.

 When modifying ``devops/wsi_deid/girder.local.conf``, you'll also need to enable using the custom file by uncommenting a few lines as described in ``devops/wsi_deid/docker-compose.example.local.yml``.